-When Amazon introduced their Kindle e-reader in 2007, we can’t help but wonder if they fully grasped the magnitude of what they had just done.
-With a single device, they completely revolutionized the way we read, and over the past nine years they have continued to improve their design and product offering.
+When Amazon introduced their Kindle e-reader in 2007, we couldn’t help but wonder if they fully grasped the magnitude of what they had just done.
+With a single device, they completely revolutionized the way we read, and over the past nine years they have continued to improve their design and product.

 Although other companies have followed suit, Amazon is still the undisputed king of the e-reader, and their All New Kindle E-reader (2016 edition) is sure to live up to their stellar reputation and provide the quality that we’ve come to expect.

 The 2016 Kindle Touchscreen is priced at about $80 with special offers.
 While this does not represent a price change, we wanted to point out that Amazon has made a concerted effort to keep their devices reasonably priced, in order to be affordable for everyone.
 And if you think about it, it’s a small price to pay for a device that holds thousands of books.
 Try to imagine buying thousands of books at the bookstore.

 The new Kindle is also lighter and thinner than the previous version, and is now available in two colors–black and white.

 With a body that is 11% thinner and 16% lighter than its previous version, the 2016 Kindle Touchscreen is easily held in one hand for a comfortable reading experience.
 And since the Kindle emits no light, there is no blue light to mess with your melatonin levels and whack out your sleep–meaning this is the perfect bedside companion!

 The Kindle uses actual ink particles and hand-built fonts to create a reading experience that is as close to real paper as…well…real paper!
 And unlike a tablet, which has multiple functions, the Kindle is a dedicated e-reader, meaning that you won’t be interrupted by email notifications, Facebook videos that you have to like in order to save a small, starving puppy, or news stories that give you a crazy headache.
 It’s just all books, all the time.